 Group Dinner Meeting

-This month dinner will start early at 6:30 pm.
 If RSVP-ing via email, please include one of the following meal options per registrant: (1) Chicken Marsala, (2) Spaghetti with Italian Sausage, (3) Spaghetti with Marinara.
 Guests may also order coffee or tea paid for by the group.
-Late registrations will be accepted up to Monday, April 3rd at noon, but a $10 late fee ($5 for students) will be assessed for any reservation made after Friday.
+Late registrations will be accepted up to Monday, September 4th at noon, but a $10 late fee ($5 for students) will be assessed for any reservation made after Friday.
 Cancellations within 10 days of the event will incur a fee equal to the registration fee.